Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Introduction

+However, simply applying these powerful pre-trained generative models directly to seal synthesis presents challenges.
+They may lack the domain-specific knowledge to generate seals with the correct structural properties and appearance nuances found in official documents.
+Furthermore, fine-tuning them effectively often requires large amounts of labeled domain-specific data, which is precisely what is missing for document seals.
+There is a clear need for a method that can adapt the strong generative capabilities of models like Stable Diffusion to the specific, unsupervised domain of realistic seal generation using limited available data.

+To bridge this gap, in our approach, we integrate Case-Based Reasoning (CBR) principles with a generative model to improve seal image synthesis.
+Here, each case comprises a pair: an unlabeled real seal image and a traditionally synthesized seal image, collectively forming a foundational sample library.
+These cases play a pivotal role across two stages of our framework.
+In the first stage, they are used to guide the fine-tuning of the Stable Diffusion (SD) model through a novel prompt learning mechanism, allowing it to capture the nuanced details and stylistic variations of authentic seal designs by learning distinct representations for 'real' and 'fake' prompts based on the provided cases.
+In the second stage, these same cases and the learned prompts are employed to train the forger network, guiding it to produce synthetic seals that closely resemble real ones in appearance and structure.

+By systematically leveraging these learned priors derived from comparing real and synthetic examples (inspired by CBR), our method enhances the generative model’s ability to synthesize realistic and diverse seal images in an unsupervised manner.
+This integration significantly improves the authenticity and accuracy of generated seals, thereby strengthening the effectiveness and reliability of downstream document processing tasks.
+Overall, this demonstrates the practical value of applying prompt prior learning on diffusion models to augment machine learning-based document analysis systems.

-In this paper, we propose an unsupervised seal image generation and realisation method based on pretrained Stable Diffusion Model~\cite{rombach2022high}, along with a large dataset Seal-DB containing real and fake seals.
-Our main contributions are summarized as follow:
+In this paper, we propose Seal2Real, an unsupervised method for seal image generation and realization, leveraging a pretrained Stable Diffusion Model~\cite{rombach2022high}, along with a large-scale dataset, Seal-DB, comprising both real and synthetic seal images.
+Our primary contributions are as follows:

-(1) Our method is based on the pretrained Stable Diffusion Model, and propose a prompt prior learning architecture to train the prompts and Stable Diffusion Model itself, which gives it the powerful of seal image generation.
-(2) We introduce a seal forger network that can effectively make fake seals more realistic to real seals, which greatly enriches the dataset, and at the same time enables the down-stream tasks such as seal authenticity discrimination to gain the potential to recognise forgery seals.
-(3) We present a large dataset Seal-DB containing paired realistic fake seals and unpaired real seals.
-Experimental results show that our method achieves very good seal generation and realisation performance.
+(1) We introduce a prompt prior learning architecture built upon a pretrained Stable Diffusion Model, which jointly optimizes the prompt embeddings and the model using paired synthetic and unpaired real seal examples.
+This enables effective and controllable seal image generation that captures realistic seal characteristics.

+(2) We design a seal forger network that enhances the realism of synthetic seals, guided by the learned priors, allowing them to closely mimic real ones.
+This not only augments the dataset but also empowers downstream tasks-such as seal authenticity discrimination-to effectively identify forged seals.

+(3) We construct Seal-DB, a comprehensive dataset generated via Seal2Real, that includes paired realistic fake seals with automatic labels and unpaired real seals.
+Experimental results demonstrate that our approach achieves strong performance in both seal generation and realization tasks, leading to significant improvements in downstream applications compared to traditional synthesis.
+Our code is publicly available at https://github.com/Seal2Real/\\Seal2Real.